Marine historic environment

 The Protection of Wrecks Act 1973

-This Act protects wrecks below mean high water from interference by unauthorised persons.
+The 1973 Act protects wrecks below mean high water from interference by unauthorised persons.
 Section 1 provides protection for wrecks thought to be historically, archaeologically or artistically important, or for any objects contained (or formerly contained) therein.
-Six sites in Welsh waters have been designated under section 1 of the 1973 Act:
+Six sites in Welsh waters have been designated under section 1 of the Act and appear on Cof Cymru:

 You will need a licence from Cadw to dive or undertake any activities on any of these sites.

-Section 2 of the 1973 provides protection for wrecks that are deemed dangerous because of their contents.
-A strict exclusion policy is operated with a prohibited area maintained around these wrecks.
+Section 2 of the 1973 Act provides protection for wrecks that are deemed dangerous because of their contents.
+A strict exclusion policy is operated within a prohibited area maintained around these wrecks.

 The Protection of Military Remains Act 1986

-A controlled site, on the other hand, is a specifically designated area encompassing the remains of an aircraft or vessel lost within the last 200 years.
+The Act also provides for the designation of ‘controlled sites’.
+Designated, in practice, by the Ministry of Defence, a controlled site is a specifically designated area encompassing the remains of an aircraft or vessel lost within the last 200 years.
 All operations on a controlled site, including diving, require a licence from the Ministry of Defence.

 The Merchant Shipping Act 1995